Cascadia: An Efficient Cascade Serving System for Large Language Models: Evaluation

-\textbf{Re-scheduling to adapt to workload changes.} As discussed in~\S\ref{subsec:wt}, LLM workload characteristics (e.g., average input and output lengths, request rate and complexity) significantly affect the optimal model deployment plan and routing strategy.
-Thus, \sys implement a re-scheduling mechanism to accommodate dynamic LLM workloads.
-Concretely, the system (\textbf{\underline{i}}) subsample and record the real-time characteristics of the incoming LLM workloads (e.g., subsample 100 requests every 10 minutes and record the workload characteristics), (\textbf{\underline{ii}}) upon detecting a significant shift in workload characteristics (e.g., an increase in request arrival rate or request complexity), the scheduling algorithm is executed again, incorporating recent historical data to produce an updated model deployment plan and routing strategy.
-Note that the re-scheduling and model reloading process take only minutes—far shorter than the hourly scale at which real-world workload variations tend to occur.
+\textbf{Re-scheduling to adapt to \jyh{online} workload changes.} As discussed in~\S\ref{subsec:wt}, LLM workload characteristics (e.g., \jyh{distributions of} input and output lengths, request rate and complexity) significantly affect the optimal model deployment plan and routing strategy.
+Thus, \jyh{analogous to DistServe~\citep{zhong2024distserve},} \sys implement a re-scheduling mechanism to accommodate dynamic LLM workloads.
+Concretely, the system (\textbf{\underline{i}}) subsample and record the real-time characteristics of the incoming LLM workloads (e.g., subsample 50 requests every 5 minutes and record the workload characteristics), (\textbf{\underline{ii}}) upon detecting a significant shift in workload characteristics (e.g., an increase in request arrival rate or request complexity), the scheduling algorithm is executed again, incorporating recent historical data to produce an updated deployment plan and routing strategy. \jyh{We evaluated our system against baselines under online fluctuating workloads, where the workload transitions trace 1 → trace 2 → trace 3 with segment lengths of 8, 16, and 10 minutes, evaluated at different quality constraints.
+As shown in~\autoref{fig:rescheduling}, \sys consistently outperforms baseline systems, achieving up to 4.4$\times$ improvement with an average of 2.2$\times$ better performance.
+Despite incurring additional scheduling overhead, \sys maintains superior throughput and end-to-end efficiency under fluctuating workloads by dynamically optimizing cascade plans based on real-time LLM workload characteristics.}